Contact Us: studentsuccess@sandiego.edu

 Submitting your petition to graduate is a requirement for every student.
 About a semester before your final term, you will be reminded by your Program Coordinator to submit your petition to graduate.
 Once completed, your Academic Coordinator will review your academic record and contact you if there are any outstanding requirements or issues.

 This course focuses on the field of instructional and learning design.
-The history of instructional design and the quickly evolving landscape of the profession will be reviewed.
-Learning theories, current theories of learning and cognition, and instructional design development models will be examined.
-Students will engage with these theories and models to think critically about sound and research-based instructional design approaches for instruction.
+Topics include the history of instructional design and the evolving landscape of the profession, including the integration of design thinking into the field.
+Students will examine foundational learning theories, instructional design models, and design thinking tools to think critically about taking a learner-centered approach to solving instructional design problems grounded in research-based design approaches and best practices.

-This course introduces students to research-based principles of effective multimedia design and the creation of original media that conforms to those principles.
-It examines common learning technologies and tools used for the development of multimedia for instruction.
-Tools include course authoring software such as Adobe Captivate and Articulate Storyline, and concepts include basic principles of HTML coding, website design, an introduction to visual and graphic design, and storyboarding.
-Emerging technologies are used in the creation of interactive learning experiences.
+This course introduces students to research-based principles of effective multimedia design and creating original media that conforms to those principles.
+It examines common learning technologies and tools used to develop multimedia for instruction.
+Tools include contemporary course authoring software, and concepts include an introduction to principles of multimedia learning, eLearning design and development, and basic visual and graphic design principles.
+Students will explore various learning technologies to create digital artifacts and interactive learning experiences.

-This course examines advanced topics in instructional design, including needs assessment, instructional challenges, learner characteristics, task analysis, alignment of learning objectives, content sequencing, instructional strategies, instructional delivery, evaluation instruments, instructional resources, formative and summative assessments, and project management.
-Students will learn to employ sound design principles and best practices in planning, designing, developing and evaluating effective learning experiences.
+This course examines advanced topics in instructional design, including needs assessment, learner characteristics, alignment of learning objectives, instructional strategies, and formative and summative assessments.
+Students will explore critical theories used to frame how we understand learning and motivation and the ethical responsibility of instructional designers to analyze and dispute common myths related to these concepts.
+Students will also learn to employ sound design principles and best practices in planning, designing, and evaluating effective learning experiences.

-This course explores the artistic and technical aspects of creating engaging and accessible digital media to relay information.
-Discusses research-based and ethical approaches to multimedia design.
-Students apply basic principles of user experience (UX) and follow WCAG 2.1 guidelines in the design of an ADA compliant learning artifact prototype.
-Explore production methods using emerging design tools.
-Evaluate design decisions based on learner experience (LX) design rubric.
+This course explores the artistic and technical aspects of creating engaging and accessible digital media to relay information and addresses research-based and ethical approaches to multimedia design.
+Students will apply basic user experience (UX) principles and follow WCAG 2.1 guidelines in designing an ADA-compliant learning artifact prototype.
+Learners will explore the Universal Design for Learning framework and evaluate design decisions using a learner experience (LX) design rubric.

-This course focuses on digital asset and artifact curation.
-It explores laws applicable to education and training including provisions of the U.S. Technology, Education and Copyright Harmonization Act, Open Educational Resources and Creative Commons Licensing.
-Legal and ethical case studies related to the use of easily accessible online artifacts and assets are examined.
-Content curation methods are also discussed.
+This course focuses on digital asset and artifact curation within instructional systems design.
+Students explore laws applicable to education and training, including provisions of the U.S. Technology, Education and Copyright Harmonization Act, Open Educational Resources, and Creative Commons Licensing.
+Students will examine legal and ethical case studies regarding easily accessible online artifacts and assets and review content curation methods.

-This course establishes a strong foundation for ethical leadership in the field of virtual learning.
-It focuses on developing knowledge of regulatory bodies (i.e. Accreditation, Accessibility, GDPR, etc.) and developing communication skills for effective learning with various project stakeholders.
-Students will examine case studies where they will analyze data, create efficient project plans, and maintain timelines with stakeholders in order to meet the needs of their learners.
+This course establishes a strong foundation for ethical leadership in virtual learning.
+It focuses on developing knowledge of regulatory bodies (i.e., Accreditation, Accessibility, GDPR, etc.) and developing communication skills for effective online program administrations in various settings.
+Students will examine the needs of end users, map their learning journey, and create a business plan for an online program.

 This course examines theories and techniques for evaluating educational and training programs.
-Students apply methodologies used to identify needs, establish objectives, and critically evaluate quality and outcomes in education, industry, and adult training environments.
-Students will learn how program evaluation provides evidence to support the assertions made in the program plan.
+Students apply methodologies to identify needs, establish objectives, assess learners, and evaluate program outcomes in education and adult training environments.
+Students will examine practical applications of Kirkpatrik's Four Levels of Training Evaluation, build an assessment strategy, and practice communicating outcomes to stakeholders.

 This culminating course synthesizes topics discussed in all program courses.
-Students demonstrate achievement of all program learning outcomes through a peer-evaluated portfolio project.
-Students reflect on quality and ethics in learning design and create an artifact.
+Students demonstrate achievement of all program learning outcomes through completing three performance-based deliverables: Instructional Design Portfolio, Two-Module Online Course in an LMS, and final presentation.
+Students engage in peer evaluation and reflect on quality standards and ethics in learning design.

 This list is helpful resources that will set you up for success.
 Haven’t written in APA formatting since your undergraduate program?
 We’ve got you covered!
 Want to know what type of computer you will need?
 No problem.
 We have listed helpful resources below.